yttrian/conjunx/README.md

 ## How it works

 1. A .cjxa file is created using a conjunx compatible editor
- - These files are compressed archives containing both source video files and transcripts
+ - These files are archives containing both source video files and transcripts
 2. A request is made to the render server with the .cjx and a desired dictation to be created
 3. The render server sends back the processed video file